XingyanLiu/CAME/README.md

 # CAME

-Cross-species cell-type assignment and gene module extraction of single-cell RNA-seq by graph neural network
+CAME is a tool for Cell-type Assignment and Module Extraction, based on a heterogeneous graph neural network.

 ### Installation